 By the 800s, some Lenten practices were already becoming more relaxed.
 First, Christians were allowed to eat after 3 p.m.
 By the 1400s, it was noon.
 Eventually, various foods (like fish) were allowed, and in 1966 the Church only restricted fast days to Ash Wednesday and Good Friday.

-Recently the American Bishops allows for the eating of meat on Friday’s except Ash Wednesday and the Friday’s of Lent.
-Still, many continue to practice the tradition of no meat on Friday.
+Recently the American Bishops allows for the eating of meat on Friday’s (except Ash Wednesday and the Friday’s of Lent) if there are reasonable alternatives of sacrifice and remembrance on all Fridays.
+Here at Deepertruth we encourage the practice of eating Fish on Fridays.
 By this time, the Gentleman hung up on me and I never heard from him again.
 I can only hope that seeds were planted and that he would finally one day return to the one truth Faith, the Catholic Faith.